jschomay/elm-paginate/README.md

 Simple and robust pagination in elm.

-Separate the presentation-domain concerns of pagination from the business-domain of your data.
+Encapsulate your pagination concerns from the rest of your app.

 ## Example usage